Stevinson/tech-book/book/gradle/gradle-libraries.md

 ```

 There is a one-to-one relationship between a Project and a build.gradle file.
 During a build initialisation, Gradle assembles a **project object** for each project which to participate in the build.

+* `$buildDir` is an automatically created variable that defaults to the build directory.

 ## i2 API